 This is because there’s no oxygen in the can, so the wine doesn’t continue developing like it would in a bottle.
 Although this means canning wouldn’t work for wines you want to age, it does mean that each can will taste the same.

-Our Touriga Nacional will always be fresh and fruity with notes of black fruits over a velvet tannin.
-Our old vine Garnacha will keep its mature depth of flavour, brimming with black cherry, bright strawberry and dark cocoa.
+Our St Laurent will always be bright and juicy with notes of black fruits over a velvet tannin.
+Our Old Vine Garnacha will keep its mature depth of flavour, brimming with black cherry, bright strawberry and dark cocoa.

 In fact, the canning process has lots of benefits for maintaining a wine’s original flavours.
 Over time light can degrade wine, which is why wine lovers often keep their prized bottles in cellars, but with canned wine there’s no way light can reach the wine, so you don’t need a special place to keep it!